simplyYan/lympleRequest/README.md

 **Lymple**

 Welcome to the lympleRequest (lymple) - a lightweight JavaScript library for making GET and POST requests easily and efficiently.
+Communicate with your favorite back-end language, any language.

 ### Introduction